 You can pick up the Razer Blade 15 in a variety of configurations, including one with a 4K screen rather than the standard Full HD one.
 With the latest 10th-gen Intel chips inside and up to 16GB of RAM, performance shouldn't be a problem, and you can add to that some of the best Nvidia GPUs in the business.

-Any game should soon smoothly on this setup, and Razer has managed to pack everything into a chassis that wouldn't look out of place at a boardroom meeting.
+Any game should run smoothly on this setup, and Razer has managed to pack everything into a chassis that wouldn't look out of place at a boardroom meeting.
 Be sure to check out all the available configurations before buying.

 Lenovo's latest gaming laptop variant, the Legion Y740, is quite simply a powerhouse.
-With some impressive muscle in the GPU department (a Nvidia GeForce RTX 2070 no less), it's ready to run all your favourite PC games at ultra settings with barely a hiccup in sight.
-That lovely 15.6-inch screen is Full HD and comes with an 144Hz Nvidia G-Sync so your games will look incredible, wherever you're playing.
+With some impressive muscle in the GPU department (a Nvidia GeForce RTX 2070 no less), it's ready to run all your favorite PC games at ultra settings with barely a hiccup in sight.
+That lovely 15.6-inch screen is Full HD and comes with a 144Hz Nvidia G-Sync so your games will look incredible, wherever you're playing.